The Culturium

 Bhagavan Sri Ramana Maharshi.

-Photograph: © 2017, Ramanasramam, with kind permission
+Image: © 2017, Ramanasramam, with kind permission

-Directed, edited and produced by Jean R. Dedieu, with additional cinematography and co-production by Paula Marvelly, Jnani is a magnificent introduction to the teachings of Non-Dualism or Advaita Vedanta, first consolidated by the Indian philosopher, Adi Shankara, in the early 8th century CE.
+Directed, edited and produced by Jean R. Dedieu, with additional cinematography and co-production by Paula Marvelly, JNANI is a magnificent introduction to the teachings of Non-Dualism or Advaita Vedanta, first consolidated by the Indian philosopher, Adi Shankara, in the early 8th century CE.

-Taking his death experience at the age of 16 as its starting point, the film investigates Sri Ramana’s core teachings, which essentially can be distilled into two distinct paths—the path of surrender (bhakti) and the path of Self-enquiry (atma-vichara or jnana).
+Taking his death experience at the age of 16 as its starting point, the film investigates Sri Ramana’s core teachings, which essentially can be distilled into two distinct paths—the path of surrender (Bhakti) and the path of Self-Enquiry (Atma Vichara or Jnana).

 Paula Marvelly, Annamalaiyar Temple - The Culturium